Back to The Collection Back to Home

 As more states become firearm friendly, and the number which institute "shall Issue" carry permits increase, a large number of people are expected to become firearms owners, and users.
 The problem here, is that many of the newcomers had no previous interest in guns.
 The more restrictive laws of a few decades ago, tended to confine interest to hobbyists, collectors, military buffs, and competitive shooters.
 These types of people are gun savvy, safety conscious, and are very aware of what had once been called "the way of the gun."
 The new influx of users, by and large, are not, and have no wish to be.
 It may be, that you are one of these people, and have no real interest in guns, but do have a strong interest in your own well being, and defense.
 Though many gun enthusiasts look down on this type of thing, I see it as being no worse than the average car owner, who has little interest in the mechanics of automobiles, and is not involved in motor sports, but does wish to be able to drive to work, get to the store, and take the occasional trip by car.

-For the beginner, just starting out in the sport, or the householder desiring a bit of protection, but not certain about the amount of skill and involvement which will be developed, the traditional suggestion is to purchase a medium frame revolver, in 38 (or better yet, 357) caliber.
-I can make no better recommendation than this, for several reasons.
-They are: Once some interest has been generated, or some skills attained, other types of firearms may be selected instead, but for the beginner, I can think of few better choices.
+Once some interest has been generated, or some skills attained, other types of firearms may be selected instead, but for the beginner, I can think of few better choices.
 While there are some gun enthusiasts who will disagree strongly with the following, it is close enough to the truth to be useful to the beginner.
 The best revolvers are made by Smith and Wesson, also by Colt.
 There are companies like Korth, Freedom arms, and Dan Wesson, which make very high quality revolvers, but they are not really a consideration for beginners.
 Colt, S&W, Ruger, and Taurus, all make a great line of duty quality revolvers.
 These would include the Colt Trooper, the S&W K series, and most of the Taurus line.
 There are companies like Charter Arms, H&R, and High Standard, which make good quality guns, but do not quite match those of Colt, S&W, and the other first line companies.
 Then there are "those other" gun manufacturers, which make "pot metal" guns of dubious quality.
 I will not list them by name; there is no reason to know them.

 I hesitate to suggest particular models, because condition, and availability vary from place to place.
 However, I have put together a sort of a guideline to work from.
 I assume that the beginner does not expect to pay a great deal of money, and so I advocate the purchase of a used revolver.
 This is where the greatest savings can be made, since production of new revolvers can cost as much or more than that of the more popular semi automatics.
 There are exceptions of course, as with heavy magnum, or target guns.
 The guns below, are all high quality weapons which will remain serviceable longer than most of us will be alive.
 Unlike small cheap pistols, used by many beginners, most shooters will still find the guns listed below, to be satisfactory for use, even after their skills have increased.